-Naturally given my own experience I absolutely advocate following any guidance from your midwife regarding additional scans etc, but equally until you know something is not right, there’s no point jumping to conclusions or assuming the worst.
+Naturally given my own experience I absolutely advocate following any guidance from your midwife regarding additional scans etc, but equally until you know something is not right with pregnancy bump shapes or sizes, there’s no point jumping to conclusions or assuming the worst.
 After weeks of believing my second baby would be another tiny one, I’m now looking forward to the birth of a healthy-sized little one – whilst remaining mindful that there are no guarantees!

 Update: Elfin arrived at exactly 39 weeks and 7lb on the nose in the most perfect delivery, which was incredibly healing following the trauma of my first.
-This photo was taken one week before she was born:
+This photo shows my normal baby bump size, taken one week before she was born:

-Are you surprised by the difference in bump size and shape here?
+Are you surprised by the difference in baby bump shapes and sizes here?